 The 2013 National SKYWARN Recognition Day starts Friday, December 5th at 6 PM CST and runs through Saturday, December 6th at 6 PM CST.
 The SKYWARN Recognition Day was developed in 1999 by the National Weather Service and the American Radio Relay League.
 It celebrates the contributions that volunteer SKYWARN radio operators make to the National Weather Service.
 During the day SKYWARN operators visit NWS offices and contact other radio operators across the world.

 When a threat exists for severe weather in Lincoln County the North Platte Progressive Amateur Radio Club activates.
 Their service provides a direct connection between the office and club members dispatched within Lincoln County, who then relay observed conditions from storms.
 If you are interested in learning more about the Lincoln County Amateur Radio Club, contact Kevin Curtis (KOKDC) at firstname.lastname@example.org Kevin is also the Lincoln County Emergency Coordinator.

-The amateur radio club members work with office staff and family to connect up with amateur radio operators across the country.
-Below are a few images for today.
+On SKYWARN Recognition Day, amateur radio club members work with office staff and family to connect up with radio operators across the country.
+Below are a few images from 2012.